pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task >}}

+Add a new line below which broadcasts the "move" message to update the x- and y-position of the `Hover` sprite.

 {{< learner-task-help >}}

 {{< jr-commit broadcast-move-left edit-script [] >}}

 {{< /learner-task >}}

+We can now repeat the previous steps for the right arrow key.

 {{< learner-task >}}

+Add a new script which will be called whenever the right arrow key is pressed.

 {{< learner-task-help >}}